Eddie Brocklesby

 Brocklesby founded Silverfit in 2013, a charity devoted to increasing physical activity and social inclusion for older people – having fun.
 It has gone from strength to strength and is now a success in 17 venues across 9 London boroughs.

-In April 2018 Brocklesby became a published author with the release of her autobiography, Irongran; leading to a wide range of TV, Radio, national and local newspapers and multiple magazines.
+In April 2018 Brocklesby became a published author with the release of her autobiography, Irongran; leading to a wide range of TV, Radio, national and local newspaper and magazine appearances.

+She was awarded the British Empire Medal in the 2019 New Year Honours "for services to the health and wellbeing of older people".

+In 2019 she was given a "Special Excellence Award" by the University of Nottingham.

+She was painted by Caroline Pool for a 2026 episode of the BBC Television series Extraordinary Portraits.
+The programme revealed that, at 82, she was in preparation for a half-Ironman event.